toverainc/willow-autocorrect/README.md

 Willow Auto Correct smooths out these STT errors by leveraging [Typesense](https://typesense.org/) to learn and fix them.

-Typesense as used by Willow Auto Correct combined with Willow, Willow Application Server (WAS), and Willow Inference Server (WIS) is a gigantic leap forward for voice assistant usability in the real world.
+Typesense as used by Willow Auto Correct combined with Willow, Willow Application Server (WAS), and Willow Inference Server (WIS) is a leap forward for open-source, local, and private voice assistant usability in the real world.

 That said this is a very, very early technology preview.
 Caveat emptor!

 ## Why is this a big deal?
 1) Repeating yourself is the worst.
-2) Likely get away with using a lower resource-utilization Whisper model (even though WIS is really fast).
+2) Likely get away with using a lower resource utilization Whisper model.
+WIS is already really fast - WIS + WAC is even faster while being much more accurate.
 Even on CPU!
 3) Speak the way you do.
 We hesitate, mumble, and say what we mean with variety.
-Other people understand us, voice assistants should too.
+Other people understand us.
+Voice assistants should too.

 ## Getting Started